gromacs/gromacs/python_packaging/sample_restraint/README.md

     can add it to `CMakeLists.txt` and `export_plugin.cpp`.
-This is the code that produces the C++ extension for Python. `HarmonicRestraint` is a simple example that applies a Hooke\'s Law spring between two atoms. `EnsembleHarmonic` applies a more complicated potential and uses additional facilities provided by gmxapi.
+This is the code that produces the C++ extension for Python. `HarmonicRestraint` is a simple example that applies a Hooke\'s Law spring between two atoms. `EnsemblePotential` applies a more complicated potential and uses additional facilities provided by gmxapi.
 -   `src/pybind11` is just a copy of the Python bindings framework from the Pybind project (ref <https://github.com/pybind/pybind11> ).
 It